w11k/Tydux/README.md

 # How does it work?

 - With Tydux you combine a group of *reducers*, *actions* and *selectors*
-- Every group is encapsulated within a *fassade*
+- Every group is encapsulated within a *facade*
-- For each *fassade* you create a *mount point* to define in which slice of your store the *fassade* should operate
+- For each *facade* you create a *mount point* to define in which slice of your store the *facade* should operate
-- In your *fassade* you expose an API to expose *action* triggers and *selectors*
+- In your *facade* you expose an API to expose *action* triggers and *selectors*

 # Key benefits